paulmetzger/Device-Hopping-Paper/README.md

 ## To do
 - Create a script that automatically generates inputs for the benchmarks that load them from disk.
-- Create a script that runs one of the benchmarks.

 Contact: Paul Metzger, paul.felix.metzger@googlemail.com